 When a mom is pumping, stretching of the nipple is completely normal.
-In fact, the nipple should extend about halfway down the flange or slightly past that.
+In fact, the nipple should extend about halfway down the tunnel of the flange or slightly past that.

 What Does it Mean to Have Elastic Nipples?

-But with elastic nipples, too much areola is pulled into the flange.
+But with very elastic nipples, too much areola tissue is pulled into the flange.
 This can compress milk ducts and cause redness and soreness.
 Ouch!